 Follow the progress of the Regulation and Inspection of Social Care (Wales) Bill, from when it was introduced in to the National Assembly on 23 February 2015 to when it became an Act after receiving Royal Assent on 18 January 2016.
 Here, you can also find the Explanatory Memorandum, which provides a general explanation of the legislation, including all its different parts.

 From 2 April 2018 this brings into effect the necessary provisions in Part 1 of the Act relating to the registration and regulation of care homes; secure accommodation; residential family centres and domiciliary support services in Wales.
-This concludes phase 2 of implementing the Act.

 Care Inspectorate Wales has published guidance for providers in respect of the registration of services under the Act.

 Applications for registration will open from 1 February 2018.

 The No. 5 Order also contains details of the four previous commencement orders:

 - No.1 brought sections 67, 68, 73(1) and (2) and 75 partially into force on 11 July 2016

 - No.2 brought section 185 and schedule 3 partially into force on 6 April 2016.